GMHDBJD/nethack/README.md

   - < represent downstair
   - W represent yendor(your target)
   - A B S are all props.
-     - A represent armor which can increase your defence you after you wear it.
+     - A represent armor which can increase your defence after you wear it.
      - B represent blood which can increase your hp after you drink it.
-     - S represent spinach which can increase youru after you eat it
+     - S represent spinach which can increase your attack after you eat it

 - controls
     - use 12346789 to move in eight directions